-- (i) During the year ended 31 December 2022, cost of inventories included approximately RMB31,458,000 (2021: approximately RMB29,547,000), relating to the aggregate amount of reversal of allowance for inventories, certain staff costs and depreciation, which were included in the respective amounts as disclosed above. - (ii) During the year ended 31 December 2022, realised loss on disposal of equity instruments at FVPL represented the proceeds from the disposal of listed equity securities of approximately HK\$709,000 (equivalent to approximately RMB609,000) (2021: Nil) less relevant costs and carrying value of the listed equity securities sold of approximately HK\$1,276,000 (equivalent to approximately RMB1,096,000) (2021: Nil). - (iii) During the year ended 31 December 2022, capitalised intangible assets included approximately RMB809,000 (2021: approximately RMB1,017,000), relating to the staff costs and depreciation which were included in the respective amounts as disclosed above.
+- (i) During the year ended 31 December 2023, cost of inventories included approximately RMB38,310,000 (2022: approximately RMB31,458,000), relating to the aggregate amount of certain staff costs and depreciation, which were included in the respective amounts as disclosed above. - (ii) During the year ended 31 December 2023, capitalised intangible assets included approximately RMB2,255,000 (2022: approximately RMB809,000), relating to the staff costs and depreciation which were included in the respective amounts as disclosed above. - (iii) During the year ended 31 December 2022, realised loss on disposal of equity instruments at FVPL represented the proceeds from the disposal of listed equity securities of approximately HK\$709,000 (equivalent to approximately RMB609,000) less relevant costs and carrying value of the listed equity securities sold of approximately HK\$1,276,000 (equivalent to approximately RMB1,096,000).